-The Company's subsidiaries are involved in a number of material and immaterial claims in Kyrgyzstan which have created risks or uncertainties to the Company's business.
+The Company and company's subsidiaries are involved in a number of material and immaterial claims in Kyrgyzstan which have created risks or uncertainties to the Company's business.

 All outstanding project development and construction is on hold due to the Court Decisions in favour of the General Prosecutors Office of Kyrgyzstan and Kutessay-II and Kalesay licenses expropriation.
-Further to the Company's previous staff reductions in 2013, more reductions were carried out through 2014 to streamline work functions at its subsidiaries.
+Further to the Company's previous staff reductions in 2013, more reductions were carried out through 2014 to streamline work functions at its subsidiaries and have continued through 2015 Notably:

-Notably: